 Contact your local American Cancer Society chapter.
 They maintain a list of the cancer centers and facilities in the area and the types of diagnosis they treat.
 Many advocacy organizations maintain websites that can recommend specialists in the tumor type they are interested in.
-The NCI's neuro-oncology branch in Maryland offers second opinions on various types of brain tumors.

 As for finding a pathologist to review slides, there are a few resources available: